 Today you will take about 4 hours by a private vehicle departing from Kashgar to Karakul Lake.
-You will drive along the renown friendship highway to Pamir Plateau.
-On the way, you will stop at Upar Uyghur town to buy some snacks and fruites before heading to the mountains.
+You will drive along the renowned friendship highway to Pamir Plateau.
+On the way, you will stop at Upar Uyghur town to buy some snacks and fruits before heading to the mountains.
 Then you will view the pretty White Sand Lake that looks like a mirror reflecting the snow-capped mountains on the lake water.
 After lunch, you will wander around the stunning Karakul Lake(3600 meter), which is situated beside Muztagh Summit.
 The mountain, the lake and the yurt around the lake create a picture of paradise.
 Later, you will be transferred back to Kashgar.

-Today is a busy day to explore Kashagr with a local guide.
-You will take the city tour by the the first stop to visit the Apa Hoja Mausoleum which was built in 1640 by local Imam for his father, and later it became a family graveyard to bury 72 people for 5 generations.
+Today it is a busy day to explore Kashgar with a local guide.
+You will take the city tour by the first stop to visit the Apa Hoja Mausoleum which was built in 1640 by local Imam for his father, and later it became a family graveyard to bury 72 people for 5 generations.
 The mausoleum is impressive for its delicate Uyghur architectural style including the blue tiles, the dome and the minaret.

-Next, you will visit Kashgar old town to explore the intersting area where there are old houses for shops, workshops, restaurants, bakery, and tea houses etc. It displays the long history and vivid lifestyle in Kashgar from ancient Silk Road period to today.
+Next, you will visit Kashgar Old Town to explore the interesting area where there are old houses for shops, workshops, restaurants, bakery, and tea houses etc. It displays the long history and vivid lifestyle in Kashgar from ancient Silk Road period to today.
 Handicraft Street is a must-see section in the old town, where the huge music instruments and bronze vessels are very impressive.
 You might taste some local snacks here, such as Nang Bread, grilled eggs, dried fruits etc. before visiting the old Id Ghar Mosque, the biggest mosque in Xinjiang.
 Enter the mosque at non-praying time to appreciate its architecture and decor, please wear long pants and cover the shoulders for ladies while visiting this mosque.

 Lunch is arranged at a local Uyghur's house for you to taste the authentic and traditional Uyghur food including nang bread, hand-stretched noodles, and pilau...etc.